polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 ---
-title: "Creating a Runtime Pallet"
+title: "Creating an External Pallet"
 ---

 In this tutorial, you'll write a Substrate runtime pallet that lives in its own